RanaAsimAli/My-Proj/README.md

-# This is new repositry
+# This is new repositry.